A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Emulation experiments and results

 \subsection{Implementation details}

-For each dataset, model architectures and training parameters were adapted to the number of spectral bands and the dimensionality of the data.
-For the Sentinel-3 dataset, fully convolutional models are trained on spatial patches, whereas pixel-wise models operate at the spectral level.
-For the simulated PROSAIL dataset, convolutional models are trained on full hyperspectral cubes, while pixel-wise models are trained using individual spectra extracted from the same scenes.
+For each dataset, the model architectures and training parameters were adjusted according to dataset.
+Convolutional models are trained on complete hyperspectral cubes, whereas pixel-wise models are trained using individual spectra extracted from the same scenes.

-For the Sentinel-3 dataset, hyperspectral patches are split into training and validation subsets, with $25 000$ samples used for training and $5 000$ samples for validation in the FC-VAE implementations.
-Pixel-wise (P2P) models are trained and validated using approximately $160 000$ individual spectra extracted from the same dataset, while an independent set of $2 500$ hyperspectral cubes is reserved for testing.
-For the simulated PROSAIL dataset, the $11 140$ hyperspectral cubes are divided into training ($70\%$), validation ($20\%$), and test ($10\%$) subsets.
-Convolutional models are trained on the full training split, whereas pixel-wise models are trained at the spectral level using approximately $3 000$ individual spectra.
+For the Sentinel-3 dataset, hyperspectral patches are divided into training and validation subsets, with $20\ 000$ samples used for training and $2\ 500$ for validation in the FCVAE implementations.
+Pixel-wise (P2P) models are trained and validated on approximately $350\ 000$ individual spectra extracted from the same dataset, while a separate set of $2\ 500$ hyperspectral cubes is reserved for testing.
+Non-water pixels where removed for the pixed-wise models as they don't have corresponding bio-optical parameters.
+They were also excluded from the evaluation set.
+For the simulated PROSAIL dataset, the $10\ 915$ hyperspectral cubes are split into training ($70\%$), validation ($20\%$), and test ($10\%$) subsets.
+Convolutional models are trained on the full training split, while pixel-wise models are trained at the spectral level using approximately $360\ 000$ individual spectra.

-For the FC-VAE variants, convolutional layers widths are set to 40–80–160–320–640 for the Sentinel-3 dataset and to 400–600–800 for the simulated dataset, with a latent dimension fixed to $z=20$ in all cases.
-For the pixel-wise implementations, multilayer perceptrons with hidden layer sizes of 256 and 512 are used, again with a latent dimension of $z=20$.
+For the FCVAE variants, convolutional layer widths are set to 30-60-120-200 for the Sentinel-3 dataset and to 60-120–200 for the simulated dataset.
+For the pixel-wise implementations, multilayer perceptrons with hidden layer sizes of 64-128-256 are used for the Sentinel-3 dataset and 256-512 for the simulated one.

-To mitigate KL divergence vanishing during VAE training, a cyclic annealing strategy is employed, with a maximum KL weight of $10^{-3}$.
-The annealing period is set to 15 epochs for FC-VAE models and 50 epochs for P2P models.
-All models are trained using an initial learning rate of $10^{-4}$, decreasing exponentially over 35 epochs before being reset to its initial value.
-For convolutional architectures, a curriculum learning strategy is adopted to stabilize training.
-Models are first trained on cropped patches of size $8 \times 8$, and the spatial resolution is gradually increased every 100 epochs up to a maximum patch size of $128 \times 128$ after 400 epochs.
-This strategy is applied both during VAE pretraining and during the training of the latent-space interpolator in the two-step formulation.
+To reduce KL divergence vanishing during VAE training, a cyclic annealing strategy is applied with a maximum KL weight of $10^{-3}$.
+The annealing period is fixed at 40 epochs for FCVAE models and 10 epochs for P2P models.
+FCVAE and P2P models are trained with initial learning rates of $10^{-3}$ and $10^{-4}$, respectively, which decrease exponentially with a decay rate of $\gamma = 0.95$.
+Finally, a dropout rate of $0.1$ is applied to each decoder layer except the output layer.

 Based on this experimental setup, we now compare our approach against representative baseline methods.